 Population

-The focus of this review is on adolescents, aged 13-19 years at risk of pregnancy.
+The focus of this review is on female adolescents, aged 13-19 years, at risk of pregnancy.
 Populations of the UK and other, similar European and High-Income Countries (HICs) were included, as observations and evaluations of eligible interventions may have been conducted elsewhere.
 Populations of the 31 countries included in EURO-PERISTAT reporting (Euro-Peristat, 2018); representing European countries were eligible.
-Further English-speaking HICs were included, as data from these would be comparable to the UK and easily accessed without language barriers.
-These were Australia, Canada, New Zealand and the United States of America (see Box 1).
+Further English-speaking HICs included were Australia, Canada, New Zealand and the United States of America (see Box 1).

 Box 1 A list of the 35 countries to be included in this review